songleo/vector-gitops/README.md

 # Post-install

-If we successfully deployed the Vector on managedcluster, you can create custom rules on ACM Hub cluster, for example, we provide a sample to detect the `500` error:
+If we successfully deployed the Vector on managedcluster, you can create custom rules on ACM Hub cluster via ACM observability service custom rules feature.
+For example, we provide a sample to detect the `500` error:

 ```
 kind: ConfigMap